andrew/ultimate-awesome/README.md

 - [acu](https://github.com/trycua/acu) - A curated list of resources about AI agents for Computer Use, including research papers, projects, frameworks, and tools.
 - [awesome-architecture-search](https://github.com/markdtw/awesome-architecture-search) - A curated list of awesome architecture search resources.
 - [awesome-gbadev](https://github.com/gbadev-org/awesome-gbadev) - A curated list of Game Boy Advance development resources.
-- [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
 - [awesome-engineering-strategy](https://github.com/aleixmorgadas/awesome-engineering-strategy) - 🎉 How to design and execute engineering strategies for tech leadership.
 - [FOSS-for-Dev](https://github.com/tvvocold/FOSS-for-Dev) - A hub of Free and open-source software for developers.
 - [Colorful](https://github.com/Siddharth11/Colorful) - A curated list of awesome resources to choose your next color scheme.